 If you're reading this, you likely already know the importance of data analysis.
 And you already know it can be incredibly complex.

-At its simplest, research and it's data can be broken down into two different categories: quantitative and qualitative.
+At its simplest, research and its data can be divided into two categories: quantitative and qualitative.
 But what's the difference between each?
-And when should you use them?
+When should you use them?
 And how can you use them together?

 Understanding the differences between qualitative and quantitative data is key to any research project.
-Knowing both approaches can help you in understanding your data better—and ultimately understand your customers better.
+Knowing both approaches can help you better understand your data and, ultimately, your customers.

 Quick takeaways: